Updated: Feb 5

-Katie mentions "duration training" here because in the last blog I wrote about her training journey with her boys I identified it as such.
+Katie mentions "duration training" here because, in the last blog, I wrote about her training journey with her boys, and I identified it as such.
 Using shaping, Katie created the calm behavior you see in these photos.

 She marks and reinforces the dogs for staying with their bowls; that is duration training.
 Using shaping, she has been able to increase the length of time each dog is willing to stay near his own bowl, even if the bowl is empty.

 Katie has taught them that even an empty bowl has value because she will reinforce them just for staying near their bowl until she picks up the bowl and releases the dogs.

 Her action of picking up the bowls is a very consistent environmental cue she has developed for the dogs.
 Watch this in action:

 Notice that the pups stay near where the bowls were because they know Katie will come back and reinforce them in that area; she will not reinforce them near any other dog's bowl, even if the bowl is no longer there.
 She adds food to Aspen's bowl to increase the length of time he is willing to stay near his bowl.
 This little trick of hers is part of why Aspen is such a star at staying near his bowl.

 Katie reinforces the pups far from Aspen, including with her back to him.
 This further establishes for him that he can simply enjoy his meal.
 He has learned to chew more slowly!
 This wasn't asked of him, but he has learned that he can afford to be leisurely and enjoy his dinner.
 This helps him in the "ask" of duration training.